 With the festive season at its height, the temptation to buy last-minute goods on the cheap is strong – but people are urged to avoid these people, who may rip them off.

 Cheshire East Council’s Trading Standards investigations team has a ‘nominated neighbour’ scheme to help tackle the problem and is advising residents to take advantage of the initiative.

 The project means people can be protected by someone they know and trust, such as a neighbour or relative.

 The vulnerable person is given a card that they hold up to a window or door which advises any unidentified or unexpected caller to go to the address of a nominated neighbour.
 This person will then check the caller’s identity.

 If they are genuine, the nominated neighbour will return with them and supervise the visit to make sure that nothing untoward takes place and will remain there until the caller has left.

 Councillor Les Gilbert, Cabinet member in charge of communities and regulatory services, said: “People have a right to live safely and independently in their own homes but many find themselves feeling more vulnerable during the winter period.

 “Sadly, bogus callers target vulnerable people in our communities and abuse their trust, as not everyone has the confidence to deal robustly with callers at their door.

 “However, this scheme sends a clear message that our community is standing together to tackle this type of criminality.”

-Sean Reynolds, Chairman of the Cheshire East Safeguarding Adults Board, added: “If you have an elderly or vulnerable neighbour or relative, then please come forward as a nominated neighbour for them.
+Councillor Janet Clowes, Cabinet member in charge of health in the community, added: “If you have an elderly or vulnerable neighbour or relative, then please come forward as a nominated neighbour for them.